Supraja1303/-E-commerce-handcrafts/README.md

 # Handicrafts
 A static website made with HTML, CSS and Javascript.
-Basantacrafts is a handicraft store which sells products that are handmade and made in Nepal.
+Handicrafts is a handicraft store which sells products that are handmade.